Diagnosing and Preventing Halitosis + Other Bad Breath Issues

 Also called halitosis, bad breath can be embarrassing.
-The very fact that store shelves are chock-full of mouthwashes, namebrand toothpaste, mints, gum, floss, and other products designed to fight bad breath, just goes to show how much anxiety it causes people.
+The very fact that store shelves are chock-full of mouthwashes, name-brand toothpaste, mints, gum, floss, and other products designed to fight bad breath, just goes to show how much anxiety it causes people.

 While certain foods and habits are the biggest cause of bad breath, there could be a more serious condition causing a chronic stink in your mouth.
 It is important to see your physician or dentist to properly diagnose and treat your condition.

 Food — The most obvious cause of mouth odors is the breakdown of food particles in and around your teeth.
 These particles can increase bacteria.
-In particular, onions, garlic, and spices, are among the top culprits.
+In particular, onions, garlic, and spices are among the top culprits.
 After digesting these foods, they enter your bloodstream, carry to your lungs, then affect your breath.

-Poor Dental Hygiene — This is a no-brainer, but if you do not brush and floss your teeth daily, the food particles as mentioned above will remain in your mouth.
-Plaque will form on your teeth, and if not brushed away, can irritate your gums.
+Poor Dental Hygiene — This is a no-brainer, but if you do not brush and floss your teeth daily, the food particles mentioned above will remain in your mouth.
+The plaque will form on your teeth, and if not brushed away, can irritate your gums.
 This can eventually lead to plaque-filled pockets between your teeth and gums (periodontitis).
 Your tongue can also trap bacteria that produce odors.
 Even dentures can lead to a mouth odor if they are not cleaned regularly or even if they do not fit properly.